RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

 1. Local `.snk` signing file, get inspired by Azure modules
 1. Enable Tls13, this force NET Framework 4.8 ... is that part of netstandard2.0?
 Should we consider two build targets and have the `ISHRemote.psm1` decide at runtime which set to load?
 1. Auto complete on parameters
 1. `Get-Help` can still be based on tripple-slash (`///`) using `\ISHRemote\Source\Tools\XmlDoc2CmdletDoc`.
 Some source indicate separate markdown files, next to the C# source and Pester test files.
+There is a NuGet package, native .NET (Core) integrated.

 # References
 * HTTPS and SoapClient11 or SoapClient12 is discussed on https://medium.com/grensesnittet/integrating-with-soap-web-services-in-net-core-adebfad173fb
 * Error `System.Runtime.Loader.AssemblyLoadContext.OnAssemblyResolve(RuntimeAssembly assembly, String assemblyFullName)
-New-IshSession: Could not load file or assembly 'System.ServiceModel.Primitives` brought me here [Resolving PowerShell Module Assembly Dependency Conflicts](https://devblogs.microsoft.com/powershell/resolving-powershell-module-assembly-dependency-conflicts/).
+New-IshSession: Could not load file or assembly 'System.ServiceModel.Primitives' brought me here [Resolving PowerShell Module Assembly Dependency Conflicts](https://devblogs.microsoft.com/powershell/resolving-powershell-module-assembly-dependency-conflicts/).
 By running `[System.AppDomain]::CurrentDomain.GetAssemblies() | Out-GridView` you can see which assemblies are loaded in your fresh PowerShell session.
+Rolled back to older 'System.ServiceModel.Primitives' versions.
+The ones that came with PowerShell SDK, this avoids the Azure assembly loader variations and more.